Prashanth-HP/Food_Delivery/README.md

-# 🍔 Food Delivery Application
+# 🍔QuickBite - Food Delivery Application

 A full-stack web application for food delivery built with Angular, Node.js, and MySQL.